If this simple scan can tell how bad your Tennis Elbow injury is – Why won't your Doctor give you one – And when should you ask for it?

 - How do you know how severe your injury is and if you have a tear in your tendon?
 (Again, not that that should be the first thing you should worry about)...

 - How do you know what your prospects for a full recovery are?...
-And how long will your Tennis Elbow recovery take?
+And how long will your recovery take?

-- When do you have to start thinking about quitting tennis or golf for a while? – Or face the possibility of cutting back your work hours?
+- When do you have think about quitting tennis or golf for a while? – Or face the possibility of cutting back your work hours?
+Should you stop playing tennis or golf?

 Wouldn't a test that offers some objective measure of your injury help, even if it's not perfect?